luizcarloskazuyukifukaya/S3IAMBatchGenerator/README.md

 The automation is performed by using AWS CLI commands and there are prerequisites for the execution of the commands provided by this tool.

 ## Prerequisites:
-Please install the AWC Command Line Interface (CLI) https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html
+Please install the AWS Command Line Interface (CLI) https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html

 <b>IMPORTANT:</b> YOU NEED TO INSTALL AWS CLI FIRST TO USE THIS TOOL.